dapraws/MotionIntern-Repository/README.md

 ## Getting Started

-To run Naara on your local machine, follow these steps:
+To run this project on your local machine, follow these steps:

 1. Clone the repository: `https://github.com/dapraws/MotionIntern_Week1.git`
 2. Navigate to the project directory: `cd MotionIntern_Week1`